jamf/NoMAD/NoMAD/ACTIONS README.md

 ## Philosophy

-The Actions Menu is composed of "actions" which are defined by a prefrence file in the "menu.nomad.actions" domain.
-In this file Actions are listed as an array of dictionaries with each dictionary comprising one action.
-NoMAD Actions are simultaneously attempting to be highly configurable without being overly complicated.
+The Actions Menu is composed of "actions" which are defined by preferences in the "menu.nomad.actions" domain.
+In this domain Actions are listed as an array of dictionaries with each dictionary comprising one action.
+NoMAD Actions are simultaneously attempting to be highly configurable without being overly complicated, as such most things are optional.

-At this time actions are only updated on NoMAD application launch.
-If you change actions while NoMAD is running you'll need to restart NoMAD for them to take effect.
+The Actions Menu is aware of updates to the preference file and does not require NoMAD to be re-launched in order to load the new actions.
+When the preferences are changed, NoMAD rebuilds the entire menu from scratch and runs all tests and other housekeeping items.

 Actions are run lazilly in the background, so don't expect immediate satisfaction when testing things.
 Since the commands are checked every time NoMAD does an update cycle (on launch, every 15 minutes, on network change, or when the menu is clicked), but run in the background, the first time the UI is shown it may have the old status/text/data.
 The actions will update in the background and the UI will update accordingly.